Waikato/meka/README.md

   of Weka's Arff Viewer, with correct visualization of the class attributes (also sports support for *recent files* and filechooser with directory shortcuts).
-* New classifiers
+* New classifiers (Boolean Matrix Factorization, Neurofuzzy methods)
 * Added `-predictions` option to evaluation (batch and incremental) to allow output of predictions generated on test set to a file.
 Using the `-no-eval` option, the evaluation can be skipped, e.g., when there are no class labels in the test set.
-* Added an 'Export Predictions (CSV)' plugin option to the GUI to save all predictions along with true label relevances to a CSV file (not only those predictions from a test set).
+* Added an 'Export Predictions (CSV)' plugin option to the GUI to save all predictions along with true label relevances to a CSV file
-  (works for , but not yet cross validation)

 ## TODO